The Search

 apartment buildings in NYC

-If you (and any roommates) want to rent an apartment for $3,000, you would need to earn north of $120,000 to successfully qualify for the apartment.
+If you (and any roommates) want to rent an apartment for $3,000, most landlords would require that you earn a salary north of $120,000 to successfully qualify for the apartment.

-With the median rent in New York City at stratospheric levels, it's harder than ever for many New Yorkers to meet the steep income requirements usually demanded by landlords here.
+With the median rent in New York City hovering at stratospheric levels, it's harder than ever for many New Yorkers to meet the steep income requirements usually demanded by landlords here—on top of the typical upfront fees you'll need to fork over.

 Renters with shaky credit or borderline incomes lost one workaround to assuage a landlord's concerns: putting down additional funds as part of the security deposit.
 That's because changes to the rent laws in 2019 capped the security deposit at one month's rent.
 The law was intended to reduce the amount of money landlords could ask for upfront but it complicated things for renters who don't meet a landlord's income requirements.